xfbs/tmux-rs/README.md

 # tmux-rs

-An in-progress rust port of tmux.
-This project should be considered pre-alpha quality and may not necessarily be in a building state.
+A rust port of tmux.

+This project should be considered alpha quality and may not necessarily be in a building state.
-I don't think or want this project to displace tmux.
-I love using tmux.
-Tmux will also continue development while I'm working on this port, so the structure of the rust code must match that of the C project.

 I started this endeavour as a way of getting first hand experience with using C2Rust.
 It's simultaneously a great and a terrible tool.
 I was amazed when I used it that it